About the Incompleteness of the Semiclassical Picture in the BH-Information Paradox and the Quantum Hair emerging from the Coupling of Quantum Matter and Quantum Space-Time Degrees of Freedom: The Entanglement of Matter and Gravitational DoF in the BH Scenario

 In both \cite{Giddings3} and \cite{Mathur1} the exterior parts of the nice slices are as in \cite{Susskind1}.
 This part is then fitted in the interior to a $r=const$ part ($r$ the Schwarzschild $r$) which corresponds in the interior to constant coordinate time!).
 In both papers it is argued that the nice slice argument becomes unreliable because of the extreme stretching of the connector segment connecting the $r=const$ to the $t=const$ part for increasing time $t$ (cf. \cite{Mathur1}).
 Giddings in \cite{Giddings3} then introduces so-called \tit{natural slices} by choosing freely falling observers distributed in $r$ with initially synchronized clocks.
 This looks like using so-called \tit{Novikov coordinates}.
 The difference is now that the singularity is not avoided for all time as the innermost observer falls into the singularity in finite time.
 But as these slices are no longer Cauch surfaces we do not see how the ordinary quantization process can be performed in this construction. \begin{ob}In all these approaches it is argued that some version of non-locality slips in and that the nice slice construction does not give a fully adequate description of the quantum state of a BH.
-One should however note that in the above mentioned papers non-locality is not really derived from first priciples but is to some extent rather invoked to explain how information is able to leak out in the late radiation in order to prevent the final state to become a mixture. \end{ob}
+One should however note that in the above mentioned papers non-locality is not really derived from first priciples but is to some extent rather invoked to explain how information is able to leak out in the late radiation in order to prevent the final state to become a mixture. \end{ob} \begin{bem}We noted in the introduction that in our view this problematical consequence of a certain non-locality results from using a pure particle picture.
+It can be avoided by complementing the radiation part discussed below by certain gravitational excitation modes.
+That is, the infalling particles denoted by the index c in the formula below are replaced by a suitable gravitational excitation mode which is located both inside and outside with respect to the event horizon. \end{bem}

 In the above mentioned papers the time dependence of the BH state and the evaporation process is entirely desribed via the formation of Hawking pairs, i.e. it is more or less a particle picture in a slowly varying classical background.
 In the toy model, discussed by Mathur (\cite{Mathur1}) the evolving state consists of the infalling matter state $\psi_M$ which is responsible for the creation of the BH and which is assumed to be sufficiently far away from the horizon regime and Hawking pairs: